 - provide full protection and security of investments;

 - provide compensation according to the agreed standard in case of expropriation of investments and in a freely usable currency as determined by the International Monetary Fund;

 - provide non-discriminatory treatment in compensation for investment losses or damages owing to war, armed conflict, civil strife, or similar events; and

 - permit free transfer of investments and returns.

 - Under the Investment Agreement, Hong Kong and ASEAN have also agreed on a Work Programme to further discuss a few issues, including the mechanism for settling investment disputes between an investor and the host party.

 - The Investment Agreement is an important tool to further strengthen the already strong investment ties between Hong Kong and AMS.
 With the protection and guarantees it provides, the Investment Agreement should further enhance investors' confidence and boost investment flows between Hong Kong and AMS, benefiting both sides' economies.

 View full text of the Investment Agreement and two related side agreements:

 - The FTA comprises a chapter on economic and technical co-operation (ECOTECH) which aims to enhance the benefits of the FTA through capacity building programmes and technical assistance.

-- The ECOTECH Chapter of the FTA will be implemented through an ECOTECH Work Programme.
-Both sides have agreed to conduct ECOTECH activities in five priority areas, namely customs co-operation, professional services, small and medium enterprises co-operation, trade facilitation/logistics, and e-commerce co-operation.
+- The ECOTECH Chapter of the FTA is implemented through an ECOTECH Work Programme.
+Both sides agreed to conduct ECOTECH activities in five priority areas, namely:

 View full text of the Chapter relating to ECOTECH: